 Want to contribute to the ongoing work of advancing transformative inclusivity at the Faculty of Kinesiology and Physical Education (KPE)?

-We welcome all KPE students, faculty, staff and alumni to engage in our equity, diversity and inclusion initiatives.
+We welcome all KPE students, faculty, staff and alumni to engage in our equity, diversity and inclusion (EDI) initiatives.
 Explore some of the projects currently under way to see how you can take part.

 Current Calls for Participation